CCI-MOC/lsvd-rbd/README.md

 need a flag to rcache->add to indicate that it's low priority, also another call to check whether something's already in cache. (and to maybe lock it?)
 Use that for GC - after getting the list of candidate objects, go through the list (not holding map lock) and fetch any data not already in cache.

+### left to do (Mon Mar 7)

+- tests for the read cache
+- log cleaner for the write cache
+- garbage collector, some sort of priority/depriority for GC blocks
+- librbd interface

+- `io_uring` implementation (wait until everything else works)
+- proper eviction algorithm for read cache (maybe d-choices w/ sequence #s)
+- progressive checkpoints
+- snapshot
+- clone

+Note that we can keep a read sequence number, save its value for each cache block, and do pseudo-LRU by choosing d random blocks and taking the oldest sequence number.
+For now 32 bits should work - 4G / 10K IOPS = 400K seconds, close to a week.
+Later we may want to use 64 bits per block, which lets us do either a sequence number or LFUDA. (possibly a d-choices version)

+TODO: add sequencing, d-choices LRU, persist the eviction status. **add fields to superblock**

 ### status

 **Mon Mar 7 13:50:00 2022**